-To date, the Bank has 52 000 corporate customers.
-Bank Saint Petersburg’s corporate banking business remains primarily focused on the regional market of St. Petersburg.
-In addition, the Bank strengthened its positions in Kaliningrad in 2015 through the creation of its Evropeisky Branch, which currently has over 9 000 corporate customers (Bank Saint Petersburg completed the integration of Bank Evropeisky in Kaliningrad, reorganizing it together with the Bank's Kaliningrad Branch into the new Evropeisky Branch).
-In 2016, Bank Saint Petersburg also strengthened its presence outside the home Northwest region: the Bank opened a representative office in Novosibirsk, focused on working with corporate clients.
+To date, Bank Saint Petersburg has 50 000 corporate customers.
+The Bank’s corporate banking business remains primarily focused on the regional market of St. Petersburg.
+In addition, the Bank strengthened its positions in Kaliningrad in 2015 through the creation of its Evropeisky Branch, which currently has over 4 000 corporate customers (Bank Saint Petersburg completed the integration of Bank Evropeisky in Kaliningrad, reorganizing it together with the Bank's Kaliningrad Branch into the new Evropeisky Branch).
+In 2016, Bank Saint Petersburg also strengthened its presence outside the home Northwest Region: the Bank opened a representative office in Novosibirsk, focused on working with corporate clients.

 Bank Saint Petersburg is striving to become the main clearing bank for residents and enterprises in St. Petersburg that are engaged in payments and settlements with customers and suppliers.

 The Bank issues Visa Business and MasterCard Business corporate cards to be used by company employees to cover their travel expenses and current expenses related to the company’s business.
 Payments for products and services can also be made online.
-The corporate card is a universal tool for accessing company funds round-the-clock without the need to visit the Bank’s office: cash can be added or withdrawn at any time through 24/7 ATMs.
-All cards issued by the Bank support MasterCard PayPass or Visa payWave technology, enabling instant payments for products and services.
+The corporate card is a universal and safe tool for accessing company funds round-the-clock without the need to visit the Bank’s office: payments for goods and services are carried out by one touch thanks to modern payment services, cash deposits can be made and withdrawn in 24/7/365 in a wide network of ATMs.

 To reach its strategic goals, Bank Saint Petersburg is striving to create a product range that matches the interests of its corporate clients as much as possible.
 Despite the challenging macroeconomic situation, the Bank continues to provide corporate lending to companies from various industry sectors and is strengthening its positions in this market segment.
 In addition to granting new loans, the Bank is also improving the terms of already existing loans, which indicates general financial sector recovery.

-In the reporting year, Bank Saint Petersburg set a RUB 6.5 bn credit limit for PEREKRYOSTOK Trading House CJSC, one of Russia’s leading retail chains and member of the X5 Retail Group.
+In the reporting year, Bank Saint Petersburg set a RUB 6.5 bn credit limit for Trading House Perekrestok JSC, one of Russia’s leading retail chains and member of the X5 Retail Group.

 The Bank and LSR Group entered into a Master Agreement, establishing the general terms of lending in the total amount of RUB 2 bn for 3 years, to fund the operations of the borrower and LSR Group companies.
 LSR is an all-segment real estate developer with projects ranging from mass-market housing to luxury properties designed by leading Russian and international architects.